 💡Smart Travel Tip

-For you budget backpackers reading, I recommend using night buses so you don’t lose time, and be sure to pack a blanket for when you get cold!
+For budget backpackers, I recommend using night buses so you don’t lose time, and be sure to pack a blanket for when you get cold!

 3 Months South America Itinerary

-Below is my South America itinerary which I first planned for myself and have used this as a guide for other mini-trips within the continent.
+Below is my South America itinerary which I planned for myself and have used as a guide for other mini-trips within the continent.

 Here we will explore all of the destinations and countries within this itinerary, and what you can do to maximize your precious time.

 3 months in South America is generally a good amount of time to spend traveling around the continent, however, a good point to understand is the traveling distances – some of which can be huge.